 Cons of dark hardwood floors

-Of course, there are also a few cons to choosing dark hardwood floors and/or stains.
+Of course, there are also a few cons to choosing dark hardwood floors and stains.
 Here are just a few, as well as some solutions you can use to counteract them.

 - Dark floors show scratches more readily than lighter floors.
-However, you can avoid this by screening/buffing every 3-4 years.
+However, you can avoid this by screening and refinishing the floor every 3-4 years.
 You can also opt for a prefinished floor, which will have a factory-cured finish that is more difficult to scratch than a typical, site-finished urethane finish.

 - Dark floors can make a small space look smaller.
 However, the extent to which you’ll experience this effect depends on the wall color and can often be counteracted with good interior design choices.